steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ## How the Elements Interact

-The previous tutorial should have given you an idea of how to customize a modulation matrix to suit your particular instrument.
-The following is a brief description of the connections and the exchange of messages between the various templates and the UI and MIDI scripts.
+With the previous tutorial, we wanted to give you an idea of how to customize a modulation matrix to suit your particular instrument.
+In the following section, you can find a brief description of the connections and the exchange of messages between the various templates and the UI and MIDI scripts.

 The UI script plays a central role in the modulation matrix and controls most of the actions.
 The comments in the UI script explain which UI elements are connected to script parameters and why they are needed.
 Reading the comments and looking at the associated UI elements will help you to understand how the modulation matrix works.
 The following screenshot shows the [Template List](../../HALion-Macro-Page/pages/Template-List.md), which creates the rows and controls for the modulation matrix, with its template parameters linked to the parameters of the UI script.
 These script parameters are defined in the ``defineAllRowNamesParameter`` function.
 They control which zone parameters are connected to the modulation matrix and can be adjusted from there.